FanniPutnoczki/IsaacPLUS/README.md

 If you need help setting up your account, check out out Wiki page for a detailed installation guide.

 ## How to use it

+You can start Isaac by running the main.py file:

+`python3 main.py`

+After that Isaac starts to listen to your commands.
+Say "*Isaac*" and wait for a beeping sound, that means that he is listening to your command.